 If you can’t access a sink or clean, running water, then use a hand sanitizer with at least 60% alcohol.
 This is not meant to replace soap and water as your primary method of handwashing.
-Also be aware that due to the recent coronavirus outbreak, travel-size sanitizers from Purell and other brands may be out of stock or more expensive and in limited supply.
+Also be aware that due to the recent coronavirus outbreak, travel-size packs of hand sanitizer may be out of stock or have limited supply.

 Disinfectants for Your Devices

 Your smartphone is infested with more germs than you may imagine, which is why you need to be vigilant about keeping it clean.
 That goes for the rest of your tech, from laptops to digital cameras.
 Viruses can live on hard surfaces for several days, so anything you touch often must be thoroughly disinfected.

 The PhoneSoap UV Sanitizer is a phone charger with a built-in UV light that purportedly kills 99.99% of germs in just 10 minutes.
 It fits most popular smartphone models and can also be used to disinfect keys, credit cards, and cash.
 Unsurprisingly, it’s currently on backorder due to the COVID-19 outbreak.

 You can also use wipes and liquid cleaners on your smartphones and other tech, but pay attention to the ingredients list: most are only designed to get rid of smudges and dust and aren’t an effective disinfectant.